dotnet/aspire/src/Aspire.Dashboard/README.md

 - `Dashboard:TelemetryLimits:MaxAttributeCount` specifies the maximum number of attributes on telemetry.
 Defaults to 128.
 - `Dashboard:TelemetryLimits:MaxAttributeLength` specifies the maximum length of attributes.
 Defaults to unlimited.
 - `Dashboard:TelemetryLimits:MaxSpanEventCount` specifies the maximum number of events on span attributes.
 Defaults to unlimited.

+Limits are per-resource.
+For example, a `MaxLogCount` value of 10,000 configures the dashboard to store up to 10,000 log entries per-resource.

 ### Other